 If you’re like most visitors to the Finger Lakes, the first item on your agenda will be wine-tasting.
 The region’s wine industry is based around Cayuga, Seneca and Keuka lakes, though vineyards can be found throughout the region.
 Thanks to the moderating influence of the lakes’ waters and the unique texture of the area’s loose, shale-filled soil, grapes like Chardonnay and Cabernet Franc are cultivated to perfection.
 It is no wonder Finger Lakes Riesling is one of the nation’s most famous varietals.
 Join a wine tour or follow one of the designated wine trails along the lakes to get a taste of Finger Lakes wine country.

 Whether you’re looking to climb cliffs or taste wine, catch a symphony or head to the racetrack, the Finger Lakes has something for everyone.
 Wine and food are the area’s trademarks, but equally well-renowned are its stunning natural landscapes and opportunities for outdoor adventures.
 Some of the country’s most astonishing waterfalls are located here, including Taughannock Falls, one of the largest single-drop waterfalls east of the Rocky Mountains.
 Museums of history, art, and science can be found throughout the region, and the many small towns offer a wide array of shopping and entertainment.
-Baseball fans can visit Falcon Park in Auburn to cheer on the Auburn Doubledays Single-A baseball team, or catch a movie in town at the Finger Lakes Drive-In Theater.
 The country’s auto racing mecca is nestled alongside Seneca Lake, while hundreds of campgrounds offer the chance to enjoy the quiet of the outdoors.

 Experience the diversity of the region’s landscape via the 560-mile Finger Lakes Trail, a haven for outdoor enthusiasts—from visitors looking for a casual stroll to backpackers looking for a strenuous hike.
 Camp out on the trail for a multi-day hike, or trek the trail end-to-end one section at a time.
 The gorges of Ithaca and Watkins Glen also offer beautiful hiking trails and feature some of the region’s most awe-inspiring natural scenery.
 If you prefer the water, set sail on one of the region’s sparkling lakes—cruise, kayak, canoe, or cast your line, as salmon and trout abound in the waters of the Finger Lakes.